rolfbjarne/xamarin-macios/docs/custom-linker-steps/README.md

 The problem is that the fields aren't removed because they're referenced in the Dispose method (but not anywhere else).

-The step handles htis by removing the body of the Dispose method before the linker marks anything, and if there any fields left after the mark step is complete, then new code is added to the Dispose method to call Dispose on those fields (only).
+The step handles this by removing the body of the Dispose method before the linker marks anything, and if there any fields left after the mark step is complete, then new code is added to the Dispose method to call Dispose on those fields (only).

 ### Xamarin.Linker.MarkIProtocolHandler